The Cost to Finish a Basement in 2022

 Materials

-Materials are another place where the costs can become unpredictable.
-If you just want basic rooms with drywall and paint, you can keep costs down.
-If you want custom paneling, a wooden wet bar, and luxury carpeting, the price will reflect those choices.
+Materials are another area where costs can become unpredictable.
+If you want basic rooms with drywall and paint, you can keep costs down.
+However, if you want custom paneling, a wooden wet bar, and luxury carpeting, the price will reflect those choices.

 You must also consider ceiling materials.
 You can use drywall, assuming your ductwork and pipes won’t get in the way.
 Or you may opt for a drop ceiling.